FEELING LOST IN A FOG AS YOU CARE FOR YOUR NEWBORN BABY?

 I work in a solution-focused manner, which starts with helping you identify what you most want to alleviate or change and then we will work towards meeting those goals.
 We will also explore your past to a small degree as your past often informs your present way of interacting with the world.
 We will also look at how your thoughts and feelings impact your behaviors and how we can relieve symptoms of depression and anxiety by working to unravel the thoughts that feed into your emotional state of being.
 This is formally referred to as Cognitive Behavioral Therapy.
 Counseling provides a safe place to speak about those thoughts and to get support.
 You will gain tools to help you cope with upsetting emotions and help seeing situations from a different perspective.

 Many new moms find that counseling helps them be more fully present when they are with their baby and brings a sense of joy to this time.
 It can also boost your confidence and help you feel good about your abilities as a mother.
 You will learn to feel more in control of your emotions, rather than feeling like your emotions are controlling you.

 As a licensed professional who is also a mother, you will find that I bring my real self and experiences into therapy.
 I understand what it is to go through this time in your life.
 I was very thankful that I had my training from graduate school to rely on when I was a new mom because I too felt very overwhelmed and unprepared.
 I was able to navigate through this difficult time because of the tools I picked up in graduate school.
 It is now my humble calling to help disseminate these tools to new moms to help them too feel confident and able as a mother.

-I’M STILL NOT SURE IF THERAPY WILL HELP ME.
+I'M STILL NOT SURE IF THERAPY FOR POSTPARTUM ANXIETY AND DEPRESSION WILL HELP ME.